Flexible Differentiable Optimization via Model Transformations: Application examples

-where $w \in \mathbb{R}^D$ are the learned weights and $\alpha$, the regularization parameter, is the only hyperparameter.
+where $w \in \mathbb{R}^d$ are the learned weights and $\alpha$, the regularization parameter, is the only hyperparameter.
 Since the problem is strongly convex, it admits a unique minimum $w^*$.
-Its implementation in \texttt{JuMP} is given below. \begin{jllisting} import JuMP
+Its implementation in \texttt{JuMP} is given below.